HTTP requests are a very fundamental part of the web as a whole. They are used to access resources hosted on a server (which could be remote).

-HTTP is an acronym for hypertext transfer protocol, a communication protocol that ensures the transfer of data between a client and a server.
+HTTP, or hypertext transfer protocol, is a communication protocol that ensures the transfer of data between a client and a server.
 A perfect instance of an HTTP client-server interaction is when you open your browser and type in a URL.
-Your browser acts as a client and fetches resources from a server which it then displays.
+Your browser acts as a client and fetches resources from a server, which it then displays.

-Most programming languages have various structures in place for setting up HTTP clients for making requests.
-In the coming sections, we will take a hands-on approach in exploring how you can make HTTP requests in Golang or Go, as I will refer to the language for the rest of the article.
+Most programming languages have various structures in place for setting up HTTP clients to make requests.
+In the following sections, we will take a hands-on approach to exploring how you can make HTTP requests in Golang, or Go, as I will refer to the language for the rest of the article.

 To follow this article you will need:

 The first request we will be making is a GET request.
-The HTTP GET method is used for requesting data from a specified source or server.
+The HTTP GET method is used to request data from a specified source or server.
 The GET method is mostly used when data needs to be fetched.

 For the sake of clarity, it is important to note that the HTTP methods, as seen in this article, are always capitalized.